linuxdeepin/wiki.deepin.org/en/About_Deepin/Deepin_Community.md

 ## Convention

-&emsp; The deepin open source community takes the concept of "openness, transparency, innovation and co-creation" as the criteria for community work and communication:
+&emsp; The deepin open source community takes the concept of "open,transparency, freedom,sharing and cooperation" as the criteria for community work and communication:

-- Openness: people of all backgrounds and experiences can join us and participate in community work
+- Open: people of all backgrounds and experiences can join us and participate in community work
 - Transparency: planning decisions and progress will be brought into the community, known to all, and contributed by all
-- Innovation: continuous adoption of new technology, product innovation, to solve the long-term problems in the use of desktop operating system
+- Freedom: freedom of obtain、use and modify
+- Sharing: sharing of iedea
-- Co-creation: advocate open source cooperation mode, and jointly create excellent community achievements
+- cooperation: advocate open source cooperation mode, and jointly create excellent community achievements

 ## Goal